89luca89/distrobox/README.md

 All the props goes to them as they had the great idea to implement this stuff.

-Simply put is a fancy `podman` wrapper to create and start containers highly integrated with the hosts.
+Simply put it's a fancy `podman` wrapper to create and start containers highly integrated with the hosts.

 ## Why?